bonitoo-io/virtual-device/README.md

   * `password` - currently stored in plain text.
 * `tls` - (Optional) if present instructs the broker to connect over TLS.
    * `trustStore` - location of a JKS truststore containing a root certificate that can verify the certificate sent by the server.
    * `trustPass` - password to the truststore.
 Can be set encrypted.
-Copy results from executing `mvn exec:java -Dmain.class="io.bonitoo.qa.util.EncryptPass"` into this field.
+Copy results from executing `scripts/encryptPass.sh` into this field.
+   * _ENV VARS for tls_ - note that the values for `trustStore` and `trustPass` and also be set using the following environment variables.
+      * `VD_TRUSTSTORE` - path to the truststore.
+      * `VD_TRUSTSTORE_PASSWORD` - truststore password.
+Can be plain text or encrypted as described above.

 ### Items